 (b) Enlargement of Time.
 The supreme court for good cause shown upon motion may enlarge the time prescribed by these rules or by its order for doing any act, or may permit an act to be done after the expiration of that time; but the court may not enlarge the time for filing a notice of appeal.

 (b) Extending Time.
 For good cause, the court may extend the time prescribed by these rules or by its order to perform any act, or may permit an act to be done after that time expires.
-But the court may not extend the time to file a notice of appeal (except as authorized in Rule 4).
+The court may not extend the time to file a notice of appeal, except as authorized by law.

 (c) Additional Time